A Bootstrap Multigrid Eigensolver

-For the Laplace eigen-problem on the plane, a two-grid eigensolver was proposed by Xu~\cite{XuZhou99eig}, and later improved using a Newton type iteration by Hu and Zhou in~\cite{HuCheng11ieig}.
-A similar approach was designed for the Maxwell eigen-problem in~\cite{ZhouHul14MaxEig}.
+Generally speaking, in situations where multiple eigen-modes are required, a highly refined uniform mesh is needed for a good approximation for all these modes.
+In such cases, solving the associated systems of equations on this given fine mesh can be prohibitively expensive.
+There are many methods taking advantage of a multilevel hierarchy to remedy this cost.
+For the 2D Laplace eigenvalue problem on the plane, a two-grid eigensolver that reduces the overall costs of solving the resulting finite element systems was proposed in~\cite{XuZhou99eig}, and later improved using a Newton-type iteration in~\cite{HuCheng11ieig}.
+A similar approach was designed for the Maxwell eigenvalue problem in~\cite{ZhouHul14MaxEig}.
 These two-grid methods involve a coarse mesh and a fine mesh and the finite element spaces defined on these meshes.
-In addition, they use a direct solve, e.g., \texttt{eig} in Matlab, to solve the coarse space eigenvalue problem, and then Newton's method is applied on the fine mesh in order to solve the nonlinear eigen-problem, i.e., solving an appropriately chosen linear source problem.
-To the author's best knowledge, there is no known two-grid (or multigrid) eigensolver for the Laplace-Beltrami operator on surfaces in the finite element setting, which is the focus of this paper.
-The extension we consider involves a suitable geometric projection from coarse spaces to fine spaces defined on a sequence of refined and non-nested meshes and the use of a bootstrap procedure to iteratively enrich the coarse spaces until the desired approximation is computed to sufficient accuracy.
+In addition, a direct solve, e.g., \texttt{eig} in MATLAB, is used to solve the coarse space eigenvalue problem, and then Newton's method is applied on the fine mesh in order to solve the nonlinear eigenvalue problem using the coarse solution as an initial guess, which results solving a linear source problem.
+The a priori analysis for the finite element approximations to the Laplace-Beltrami eigenvalue problem is studied in \cite{Bonito2018priori,Reusken2022analysis}.
+To the best of our knowledge, there is no known two-grid (or multigrid) eigensolver for the Laplace-Beltrami operator on surfaces in the finite element setting, which is the model problem we design the BMG eigensolver for in this paper.